French lavenders are appreciated around the world for their long flowering season and fine fragrance.

 Watering French Lavender

 Establish French lavenders only need to be watered once every 2 weeks during the growing season if there has been no rainfall.

-French lavenders are drought resistant and thrive in the seemingly harsh conditions of blazing sun sunshine, high temperatures, with low rainfall and in soils that do not retain much water.
+French lavenders are drought-resistant and thrive in the seemingly harsh conditions of blazing sun sunshine, high temperatures, low rainfall, and soils that do not retain much water.

 This is simply an adaptation to their native Mediterranean climate.
-More problems arise from over watering French lavender then they every will from under watering.
+More problems arise from overwatering French lavender than they ever will from underwatering.

 For best results…

-- French lavender that has been planted for more then a year requires watering once every two weeks in the Spring, Summer and Fall if there has been no rainfall.
+- French lavender that has been planted for more than a year requires watering once every two weeks in the Spring, Summer, and Fall if there has been no rainfall.
 If there has been significant rainfall delay watering for a few days until the soil has dried out.

 - Do not water French lavender during winter.
 Winter is the time when lavender is more vulnerable to root rot and watering will only compound the problem.
 French lavender will attain enough moisture from the environment if left outdoors over winter.
 If you have brought your potted lavender indoors for protection from frost then water it once every 4-6 weeks.
 (For more information read my article, caring for lavenders in winter).

 Always water with a generous soak for every lavender and make sure the surrounding soil is wet, but it also should drain very quickly and not hold onto the moisture.